 The first step in fixing a problem is knowing that it exists.
 In each edition we feature a recent high profile data breach to show businesses how they can mitigate similar risks.

 Book2Park.com: Book2Park.com is an online parking reservation service for airports across the United States.
 According to sources, they appear to be the latest victim of the cybercriminal group who stole more than a 100 million credit and debit cards from Target and Home Depot.
 Book2park.com is the third online parking service since December 2014 to fall victim to this group.

-What you can do: Cybercrime continues to be one of the biggest threats to businesses, however according to the 4th Annual Shred-it Security Tracker, 60 percent of Canadian organizations reported having no cyber security policy in place.
+What you can do: Cybercrime continues to be one of the biggest threats to businesses, however according to the 4th Annual Shred-it Security Tracker, 57 per cent of American organizations reported having no cyber security policy in place.
 It is important for business leaders to ensure their information security protocols extend to include cyber security and the disposal of e-media and hard drives.
 Erasing hard drives does not mean data is destroyed.
 Physical hard drive destruction is proven to be the only 100% secure way to destroy data from hard drives.

 Shred-it’s most important relationship is with its customers, which is why Shred-it Partners are trained to provide top level customer service and expertise.
 In each edition we highlight a Shred-it Partner that went above and beyond to provide exceptional customer service.

-For Edward Gyasi being a Customer Security Representative means more than just securely destroying documents; it means looking for ways to help customers maintain or improve their overall information security practices.
+For Celso Cantu being a Customer Security Representative means more than securely destroying documents, it means being dedicated to helping customers maintain their overall information security practices.

-Shred-it would like to commend Edward for going above and beyond for his customers by taking an active role in helping decrease their exposure to fraud.
+Shred-it would like to commend Celso for going above and beyond for his customers by taking an active role in helping decrease their exposure to fraud.